ga4gh/data-security/DSIP/DSIP_v4.0.md

 -   Each data controller and data processor should implement mechanisms to prevent the identity of individuals from being leaked through covert means such as metadata, URLs, message headers, and inference attacks.

--   Each data steward and data user should implement safeguards to reduce the likelihood that de-identified, pseudonymized, or anonymised data can be re-identified through the query results or data record linkage (to prevent attacks such as Bustamante [18] and Homer [19]).
+-   Each data controller and data processor should implement safeguards to reduce the likelihood that de-identified, pseudonymized, or anonymised data can be re-identified through the query results or data record linkage (to prevent attacks such as Bustamante [18] and Homer [19]).
 To this end, they should use privacy-preserving record linkage methods  [20] and/or any other methods to reduce the risk of re-identification under formal frameworks such as differential privacy [21].